You are here: Home > Places > Hellingly, Sussex

 The parish church stands on the only remaining undamaged 'ciric' in Sussex.
 A ciric was a raised circular Celtic burial ground.
 The churchyard is interesting in that on the north side a row of cottages fronts directly onto the churchyard with no road in between.
 The churchyard also contains examples of gravestones with inset terracotta plaques.
 These were produced by Jonathan Harmer of Heathfield in the early nineteenth century.

-A 'Hunnisett' MI found in the church
+'Hunnisett' MIs found in Hellingly

 War memorial in Hellingly churchyard - photo by Paula Arthur